 National Urban Livelihood Mission- Objectives

-- To build capacity of the urban poor, their institutions and the machinery involved in the implementation of livelihoods development and poverty alleviation programmes through handholding support
+- To build the capacity of the urban poor, their institutions and the machinery involved in the implementation of livelihoods development and poverty alleviation programmes through handholding support

 - To enhance and expand existing livelihoods options of the urban poor